ecosoft-odoo/rjc/l10n_th_vendor_tax_invoice/README.rst

 This can answer the issue about undue tax in Thailand partially.
 For customer invoice/payment, Odoo's cash basis alone is enough.

-But for supplier invoice/payment, where tax invoice number and tax date is given from vendor.
+But for supplier invoice/payment and expense, where tax invoice number and tax date is given from vendor.
 This module will provide ways for user to do so on vendor bill (for normal tax) and in supplier payment (for undue tax which is due on payment).